tryton/trytond/doc/topics/models/index.rst

 ======

 A model represents a single business logic or concept.
 It contains fields and defines the behaviors of the record.
-Most of the time, each model stores record in a single database table.
+Most of the time, each model stores records in a single database table.

 The basics: